 Gif Source: Wikimedia Commons

-SCARA or Selective Compliance Assembly/Articulated Robot Arm is more commonly used for the assembly purposes all over the world due to its easy and unobstructed mounting.
+SCARA or Selective Compliance Assembly/Articulated Robot Arm is more commonly used for assembly purposes all over the world due to its easy and unobstructed mounting.

 4. Parallel robots